-- Note 1: Algebra I Seminar, Geometry Seminar, and Algebra II Seminar are elective credits to be taken together with their corresponding course. - Note 2: Algebra 2 and Algebra 2 G/T satisfy the transition course experience if taken in grade 12 with additional content modules. - Note 3: These courses serve as eligible transition mathematics courses for students in grade 12 who have not achieved College and Career Readiness by the end of the eleventh grade. - Note 4: Differential Equations G/T is an option for advanced mathematics students who have completed or are concurrently enrolled in AP Calculus C/Multivariate Calculus. - Note 5: Algebra 1 Assessment Mastery is a one-semester, elective course for students who have passed the Algebra I course and have not passed the Algebra I Assessment. - Note 6: A student may enroll in the one-semester SAT Prep (elective) in any sequence after the completion of high school Geometry.
+- Note 1: Algebra I Seminar, Geometry Seminar, and Algebra II Seminar are elective credits to be taken together with their corresponding course. - Note 2: Differential Equations G/T is an option for advanced mathematics students who have completed or are concurrently enrolled in AP Calculus C/Multivariate Calculus. - Note 3: Algebra 1 Assessment Mastery is a one-semester, elective course for students who have passed the Algebra I course and have not passed the Algebra I Assessment. - Note 4: A student may enroll in the one-semester SAT Prep (elective) in any sequence after the completion of high school Geometry.

-MA-401-1★●■

-Algebra I
+MA-401-1★●■ Algebra I